 7. Useful tour information

-Best day of the week to do it
+Best day of the week to do this tour

 Pick up at your hotel